stefanofoti/musa/2nd-Delivery.md

 In the Architecture document we added more information about:
 - the choice of BLE
 - a comparison on indoor localization technologies
-- the choice and the need of using a master STM-Nucleo board for each room
+- the choice and the need of using a master board for each room
+- master board switched in Raspberry Pi for having more computational power

 In the Evaluation document we added more information about:
 - the utility of having a master STM-Nucleo board for each room